Gutasaga

 Gutasaga (Gutasagan) is a saga regarding the history of Gotland before its Christianization.
 It was recorded in the 13th century and survives in only a single manuscript, the Codex Holm.
 B 64, dating to c.
 1350, kept at the National Library of Sweden in Stockholm together with the Gutalag, the legal code of Gotland.
 It was written in the Old Gutnish language, a variety of Old Norse.

+Contents

 A local creation myth

-The saga begins with Gotland being discovered by a man named Þieluar (Tjalve) (Gutnish: Tjelvar).
-He was a mythical figure who shows up twice in the Prose Edda and once in Gutasaga.
-Gotland is under a spell and under water during the day and out of water only during the night, a spell that is broken by Þieluar lighting a fire on the island. Þieluar's son Hafþi (Havde) and his wife Vitastjerna (Gutnish: Hwitastierna; English: White Star) had three sons named Graip, Gute and Gunfjaun, the ancestors of the Gutes.
-After Havde's and Vitastjerna's first night together, she had a dream about three snakes entwined in her bosom.
-This was interpreted as a symbol that all things are connected in circles and that they would have three sons.
-The subject is depicted on some of the picture stones on Gotland.
+The saga begins with Gotland being discovered by a man named Þieluar (Swedish: Tjälvar, Gutnish: Tjelvar).
+Gotland is under a spell and under water during the day and out of water only during the night, a spell that is broken by Þieluar lighting a fire on the island. Þieluar had a son named Hafþi (Swedish: Hafþi), who married a woman named Hwitastierna (Swedish: Vitastjärna; English: White-star).
+After Hafþi's and Hwitastierna's first night together, she has a dream about three snakes entwined in her bosom.
+Hafþi interprets her dream as a prophecy of her being pregnant with three sons.
+He gives them names while still in her womb.
+Here the saga cites an old alliterative verse, probably deriving from oral tradition:

-The saga says that after his father died, Gute was appointed to be the chief, and shall have given his name to both the island and the Gutnish people.
-They shared Gotland, where Gute held the midsection, Graip the northern and Gunnfjaun the southern part.
-Gotland was divided in three parts, a division that was reflected in a division of Gotland into three Tredingar (literal thirds), a division that remained legally until 1747 and still remains within the church, which still today retains this division into three Deaneries.